 The FDA and other federal and state agencies, including the U.S. Department of Justice (DOJ), closely regulate compliance with all requirements governing prescription drug products, including requirements pertaining to marketing and promotion of drugs in accordance with the provisions of the approved labeling and manufacturing of products.
-The FDA and DOJ impose stringent restrictions on manufacturers' communications regarding off-label use, and if we do not market our products for their approved indications, we may be subject to enforcement action for off-label marketing.
-Violations of such requirements may lead to investigations alleging violations of the FDCA and other statutes, including the False Claims Act and other federal and state health care fraud and abuse laws, as well as state consumer protection laws.
+The FDA and DOJ impose restrictions on manufacturers' communications regarding off-label use, , sales and marketing activities, transparency laws, and reimbursement obligations, which restrictions can change substantially based on new and/or amended government interpretations of regulatory priorities, new and/or amended federal regulations, and other external forces.
+If we do not market our products for approved indications, we may be subject to enforcement action for off-label marketing.
+Violations of such requirements may lead to investigations alleging violations of the FDCA and other statutes, including the federal False Claims Act, the federal Anti-Kickback Statute, the Sunshine Act and other federal and state health care fraud and abuse laws, as well as state consumer protection laws.

-Our or any future partner's failure to comply with all regulatory requirements, or the later discovery of previously unknown adverse events or other problems with our products, manufacturers or manufacturing processes, may yield various results, including:
+Our or any future partner's failure to comply with all regulatory requirements, or the later discovery of previously unknown adverse events or other problems with our products, manufacturing processes, may yield various results, including:

-- litigation involving patients using our products; - restrictions on such products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning or untitled letters; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits or revenues; - suspension or withdrawal of marketing approvals; - damage to relationships with any then current or potential partners; - unfavorable press coverage and damage to our or any future partner's reputation; - refusal to permit the import or export of our products; - product seizure; or - injunctions or the imposition of civil or criminal penalties.
+- litigation involving patients using our products; - restrictions on such products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning or untitled letters; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits or revenues;

+- suspension or withdrawal of marketing approvals; - damage to relationships with any then current or potential partners; - unfavorable press coverage and damage to our or any future partner's reputation; - refusal to permit the import or export of our products; - product seizure; or - injunctions or the imposition of civil or criminal penalties.

 Non-compliance by us or any future partner or collaborator with regulatory requirements regarding ongoing safety monitoring, or pharmacovigilance, and with requirements related to the development of products, can also result in significant financial penalties.
-Similarly, failure to comply with regulatory requirements regarding the protection of personal information can also lead to significant penalties and sanctions.
+Similarly, failure to comply with regulatory requirements regarding the protection of personal information can also lead to penalties and sanctions.

-We may not be able to obtain FDA acceptance of INDs to commence future clinical trials in the United States or on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed in a timely manner.
+We may be unable to obtain FDA acceptance of INDs to commence future clinical trials in the United States or on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed in a timely manner.